Watertown Arsenal: History

 Activities changed decisively in 1892 when Congress authorized modernization to gun carriage manufacturing.
 At this point the arsenal became a manufacturing complex rather than storage depot.
 A number of major buildings were constructed, which over time began to reflect typical industrial facilities rather than the earlier arsenal styles.
 In 1897 an additional 44 acre were purchased, and a hospital built.

-Scientific management was implemented at the arsenal between 1908 and 1915.
+Scientific management as designed by arsenal commander Charles Brewster Wheeler was implemented between 1908 and 1915.
 It was considered by the War Department as successful in saving money over the alternatives; but it was so hated by the work force that the Congress eventually overturned its use.

 During World War I the arsenal nearly tripled in size.
 Building #311 was then reported to be one of the largest steel-frame structures in the United States, sized to accommodate both very large gun carriages and the equipment used to construct them.
 Railroad tracks ran throughout the arsenal complex.
 World War II brought an additional 7 acre with existing industrial buildings, as the arsenal produced steel artillery pieces.
 In 1959–1960, a research nuclear reactor (Horace Hardy Lester Reactor) was constructed on site, for material research programs, and operated there until 1970.

-In 1968 the Army ceased operations at the arsenal; 45 acre were sold to the Watertown Redevelopment Authority, while the remaining 48 acre were converted to the United States Army Materials and Mechanics Research Center (AMMRC), renamed the United States Army Materials Technology Laboratory (MTL) in 1985.
+In 1968 the Army ceased operations at the arsenal; 45 acre were sold to the Watertown Redevelopment Authority, while the remaining 48 acre were converted to the United States Army Materials and Mechanics Research Center, renamed the United States Materials Technology Laboratory in 1985.
 In 1995 all Army activity ceased and the remainder of the site was converted to civilian use.

 The Armory site was formerly included on US EPA's National Priorities List of highly contaminated sites, more widely known as Superfund.
 The site was removed from the NPL in 2006.